idfyed/sample-php-app/README.md

 #### Web Flow Connect

-This flow shows how to add a attribute to the users Diglias profile as part of a normal authentication flow.
+This flow shows how to add a attribute to the user's Diglias profile as part of a normal authentication flow.

 #### App Initiated